Detox teas are hot! And why wouldn’t they be? In today’s fast-paced world, so many people are seeking easy ways to detox.

 It’s the evening tea that is questionable.

-Also referred to as digestive tea, the evening blend is a strong laxative, therefore it can irritate the colon over time.
+Also referred to as digestive tea, the evening blend is usually a strong laxative, therefore it can irritate the colon over time.

 Unfortunately, the ingredients in the bedtime tea are typically far from gentle.
 They may cause severe abdominal cramping, intense diarrhea, and in rare cases, dehydration.